Where Are Banana Republic Clothes Made?

-In the early 1970s, a brand was born from the love of vintage Australian Bush jackets.
+In the early 1970s, a brand was born out of a love for vintage Australian Bush jackets.
 Partners Mel and Patricia Ziegler started Banana Republic by purchasing vintage clothing in bulk, altering aspects of it, then reselling it.

 The first brick-and-mortar shop opened in 1978 in Mill Valley, California.
 They retained their safari-chic style by crafting shelves from bamboo or wooden crates and installing a life-size elephant structure in their store.
 Even the employees wore Guide vests, like you’d see on the Savannah.

 In a sea of khaki, a customer could buy a safari hat, travel books, and observe artifacts, all while enjoying a jungle life soundscape.
 It was truly a step into another world.
-But, things started to change after Banana Republic was purchased by Gap in 1983, and the founders left a few years later.
+However, things began to change after Banana Republic was acquired by Gap in 1983, and the founders departed a few years later.

 The purchase led to exponential growth and significant rebranding.
 In the early 90s, Banana Republic shifted into its current brand: American sportswear.
 The company has been through a lot of changes.
 You won’t see life-size elephants in the stores anymore or hear monkeys in the background as you shop.
 What has this evolution done to the company’s original product sourcing?
 Strap on your Bush jacket and belt up your khakis.
 Let’s find out.